Gas Fire Service Cost

 What's Involved in a Gas Fire Service?

-- Look for wear and tear on the flue, making sure it's unobstructed and free of leaks
+- Flue Inspection — The engineer will also look for signs of wear and tear on the flue, making sure it's unobstructed and not in danger of releasing any harmful gases.

-The Gas Safe registered engineer will give you a copy of the service report when the service has been completed.
+- Service Report — The Gas Safe registered engineer will give you a copy of the service report when the gas fire safety check has been completed.

 Common Gas Fire Issues